meganz/mpenc_doc/source/crypto.rst

 correct keys to use.
 However, this should give a performance improvement in the majority of cases without sacrificing security.

-When we implement forward-secrecy ratchets, or when we move to anonymous transports that don't provide hints on the authorship of packets (as XMPP does with the ``from`` attribute of stanzas), this technique may be adapted further to select between the multiple decryption keys or multiple authentication keys (respectively) that are available to verify-decrypt packets.
+When we implement forward-secrecy ratchets, or when we move to transports that don't provide explicit hints on the authorship of packets, this technique may be adapted further to select between the multiple decryption or authentication keys (respectively) that are available to verify-decrypt packets.
+Composing this with anonymity systems will need extra care however - if the hint values are the same for related messages, then attackers can identify messages sharing this relationship with greater probability.
+(This is the case with our scheme above, where we use the same value for all messages in a subsession.)

 .. [#psig] When/if we come to publish ephemeral signature keys, we will also
     have to publish all :math:`H(\mathsf{sid} || \mathsf{gk})` values